 My father was a huge role model to me; he came from an unfortunate condition born and raised in communism occupied Hungary.
 He moved here as a young man and built his business and sports career from nothing, he worked a lot.
 As a young adult, I received the bad news that he had been diagnosed with pancreas cancer.
 Unfortunately, he died very soon after he was diagnosed.
 A day I, of course, will never forget.
 The time after he died was a constant dull emptiness and a pain that never went away.

-Time passed, and my mother met a new man, I was happy for her, she got her spirit back after dad passed away.
-Her new boyfriend was head of a big paper mill in the neighbor town and, he was an odd and funny looking man, but I did not want to judge the book by its cover.
+Time passed, and a year later my mother met a new man, I was really happy for her, she got her spirit back after dad passed away.
+Her new boyfriend was head of a big paper mill in the neighbor town; he was an odd and funny looking man, but I didn’t judge the book by its cover.

 Once I decided to do this, to work with art, it was like a revelation to that shy little kid who did not dare to speak.
-Art became my valve where I could convey the stories I wanted to, stories about society, people, how we treat each other, about technology and how it changes us, about staying strong in life when it throws pain, darkness, and malevolence at us.
+Art became like a valve, where I could convey the stories I wanted to, to release the pressures I had inside.
+Art helped me to carry stories about society, people, how we treat each other, about technology and how it affects us, about staying strong in life when it throws pain, darkness, and malevolence at us.

 My hope now is that it will help people to open up a discussion about society.
 I hope it can make people speak up and not be silent as I have been for most of my life.
 I hope that it can encourage people to take steps that they haven’t dared before, even if they are hard.
 I hope that these stories can make people think about their bad behaviors and do one of the hardest things there is in life, change and become a better person – whatever they consider being a better person is.

 Get exclusive art inspiration by joining my e-mail list.
 You will be first to get new artwork releases, exhibition dates, behind the scenes material and the chance to buy artworks before released to the public.